antelle/keyboard-auto-type/README.md

 ```

 Key codes are mapped depending on operating system.
 If the key doesn't exist, an error is returned.

+## Shortcuts

+There are a lot of keyboard shortcuts available in operating systems and applications.
+While you can trigger them using this library, please keep in mind that the library doesn't provide a standard way of triggering them.
+For example, <kbd>⌘</kbd><kbd>A</kbd> will select text on macOS, but not on Windows.
+It's not a goal of this library to standartize this.

 ## Errors